 Since 2011, our foundation’s Reinvent the Toilet Challenge has worked with leading engineers and scientists to design low-cost toilets that do not require connections to the electrical grid, water supply, or sewers.
 Several designs that debuted at the Reinvented Toilet Expo in 2018 are now commercially available.
 These toilets work using internal combustion and chemical treatment systems, and they can be set up in areas that are hard to reach with traditional infrastructure.
 They can deliver the same benefits as toilets connected to sewers, plus wholly new benefits that include the removal of human pathogens and generation of usable water and electricity.
 Some reinvented toilet models provide sanitation for single homes, while others are designed for public or shared toilet facilities that serve communities.

-The foundation has also pioneered new fecal sludge treatment technologies and funded new types of pit latrine emptying solutions so communities can make existing sanitation systems safer for people and more affordable for private companies, public utilities, and municipalities.
+We have also supported the development of new fecal sludge treatment technologies and funded new types of pit latrine emptying solutions so communities can make existing sanitation systems safer for people and more affordable for private companies, public utilities, and municipalities.

-We also support initiatives that help stimulate market and community demand for improved sanitation in order to accelerate the development of productive sanitation market conditions.
-Part of this effort involves working with sanitation providers and partners to help them adopt more evidence-based practices so they can deliver sanitation services that meet people’s needs, especially the needs of women and girls.
+We also support initiatives that help stimulate market and community demand for improved sanitation, to accelerate the development of productive sanitation market conditions.
+This effort includes working with sanitation providers and partners to help them adopt more evidence-based practices so they can deliver sanitation services that meet people’s needs—especially the needs of women and girls.
 For example, in India our work includes support for a national campaign to promote incremental shifts in social norms around toilet use that will lead to higher demand for better sanitation products and services as they become available.

 We work to improve the policy and regulatory environment for sanitation through partnerships across all levels of governments, multilateral organizations, community-based nongovernmental organizations, service providers, and others.
 With our network of partners, we advocate for policies and international standards that set guidelines for safe sanitation services at the local and national levels, as well as for adequate funding for these systems to ensure healthy outcomes for people.